-Come with us as we enter DPRK to join in on the massive celebrations for Liberation day!
+Come with us as we enter DPRK to join in on the massive celebrations of Korea’s 75th Anniversary of Liberation day!
 This holiday marks the end of the Japanese occupation of Korea and considered one of the biggest national holidays.
-During this tour we will be taking part in all the official celebrations, as well as hanging out and dancing and singing with locals in the park, watching the fireworks and participating in the Mass Dance!
+During this tour we will be taking part in all the official celebrations, as well as hanging out and dancing and singing with locals in the park, watching the fireworks, spectate the mass dance and even watch a possible military parade.

-During our visit we’ll visit the Mausoleum where both President Kim Il Sung and General Kim Jong Il lay in state.
+During our tour we’ll visit the Mausoleum where both President Kim Il Sung and General Kim Jong Il lay in state.
 We’ll also experience the deep Pyongyang metro as we ride not two but six stations of line 1!
 We’ll also have an opportunity to visit the Korean War Museum and see the North Korean’s story of the war that took place against the Americans.
-No trip to the DPRK is complete without visiting Panmumjom (the DMZ) from the North side where North and South Korea meet head on!
-As well as lots more to do and see!
+No trip to the DPRK is complete without visiting Panmumjom (the DMZ) from the Northside where North and South Korea meet head-on!
+We’ll spend an evening down at Kaesong city at a Traditional Korean Folklore hotel, only 8km from the DMZ!

-Stay longer with us on our must see Group B option for the Sinuiju extension as we spend a night in the DPRK border town city opposite Dandong in China.
+Stay longer with us on our must-see Group B option for the Sinuiju extension as we spend a night in the DPRK border town city opposite Dandong in China.
 This city is way off the beaten track and gives you an in-depth look into this busy little city.
-We’ll visit a Kindergarten, explore the central square and even walk along the river that divides China and North Korea.
+We’ll visit a Kindergarten, explore the central square of Sinuiju city, go for a hike to Dongrim waterfall (we recommend swimming under the waterfall too), visit a co-op farm, and even walk along the river that divides China and North Korea.

 During Group A of our tour, we’ve been given special access to a Russian Mil Mi-17 helicopter to take for a whirl around Pyongyang city for a unique aerial tour of the capital.